Updated: Sep 14, 2022

-When rounding and hunching your shoulders becomes an everyday thing, here is a yoga pose that can help.
+When rounding and hunching your shoulders from too much computer time becomes an everyday habit, here is a yoga pose that can help.

-I’m a yoga teacher and I constantly remind myself to draw my shoulders back and down when I’m sitting or standing.
+I’m a yoga teacher and I constantly remind myself to draw my shoulders back and down whether I’m sitting or standing.
 It’s much easier to keep them hunched.

 Where are your shoulders right now?
 If they’re not stacked above your hips, we have a little work to do.

-Here is one of my favorite yoga poses that can help your shoulders feel better.
+Here is one of my favorite yoga poses for shoulders.

 Practice It: Garudasana (Eagle Pose) Arms